amidos2006/pcg_benchmark/pcg_benchmark/probs/arcaderules/README.md

 - player moving histogram should be different between games

 ## Controlability Measurement
-To pass the controlability criteria, you need to make sure all the objects can be laid correctly without problems
+To pass the controlability criteria, you need to make sure all the objects can be laid correctly without problems.